bpfree/westport_mussels_aoa/README.md

 6. Known cod spawning areas

 #### *Submodels*
-* National Security: currently integrates two datasets (unexploded ordnance areas and military operating areas) for three layers were aimed to get integrated in the submodel, however, no special use airspace overlapped with the Westport study region.
+* National Security: currently integrates one datasets (military operating areas) for the other two datasets aimed to get integrated in the submodel were removed due to separate reasons;
+no special use airspace overlapped with the Westport study region and unexploded ordnance data got deprecated and replaced with the munitions and explosives of concern

+* Industry: only AIS dataset got ingested within this submodel

 * Fisheries: four datasets integrated in model (VMS [all fishing (2015-2016)], VMS [all fishing under 4 / 5 knots(2015-2016)], VTR [all gear types], large pelagic survey [2012 - 2021])

-* Natural and cultural resources:
+* Natural and cultural resources: protected resources got removed for the final analysis

 ### **Model Runs**
 *8 October 2024*
 - Proposed export offshore wind cable corridors act as constraint
 - Munitions and explosives of concern replace unexploded ordnance locations and areas (act as constraint)
 - Remove combined protected resources from analysis
+- Remove military operating areas for all cells would get a value of 1 (for presence or lack of presence)
 - Any hex with constraint gets removed from final analysis

 ### **Issues**